crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 However, if the maximum value of a product exceeds 256 bits, then this method won't be effective.
 This happens, for instance, when working with int192.
 The product `type(int192).min * type(int192).min` requires 192 + 192 = 384 bits to be stored, which exceeds the maximum of 256 bits.
-Overflow occurs in 256 bits, which loses information, and it won't be logical to check if the result fits into 192 bits.
+Overflow occurs in 256 bits, causing a loss of information, and it won't be logical to check if the result fits into 192 bits.
-In this scenario, we can depend on the previous checks and, for example, attempt to reconstruct one of the multiplicands.
+In this scenario, we can rely on the previous checks and, for example, attempt to reconstruct one of the multiplicands.

 ```solidity
 function checkedMulInt192_1(int192 a, int192 b) public pure returns (int192 c) {